josemrtnz/ECE-420-Digital-Systems-Design-with-Programmable-Logic---Coursework-Jose-Martinez/README.md

 # ECE-420-Digital-Systems-Design-with-Programmable-Logic---Coursework-Jose-Martinez
 All labs for this class are located here.
-This repository is intended for potential employers to look at to verify knowledge of Digital Logic design using VHDL.
+This repository is intended for potential employers to look at to verify knowledge of Digital Logic Design using VHDL.